Areej32/project/README.md

 •	Justin

 ### Project Description/Outline:
-How do various different factors affect New Jersey’s high school’s graduation rate and standardized test scores.
+How do various different factors affect high school graduation rates in New Jersey, New York, and Pennsylvania.

 ### Research Questions to Answer:
-1. Does level of income correlate to graduation rate and test scores?
+1. Does the poverty rate correlate to graduation rate?
-2. Does household size correlate to graduation rate and test scores?
+2. Does household size correlate to graduation rate?
-3. Does unemployment rate correlate to graduation rate and test scores?
+3. Does the unemployment rate correlate to graduation rate?
-4. Does the type of town (rural, urban, or suburban) affect graduation rate and test scores?
-5. Does the demography of a district correlate to graduation rate and test scores?
+4. Does the median income correlate to graduation rate?
-6. Does the type of school (private, public, military) affect the graduation rate and test scores?
-7. Does spending per pupil correlate to graduation rate and test scores?
-8. Does the language spoken at home correlate to graduation rate and test scores?
+5. Does the language spoken at home affect graduation rates?

 ### Data Sets to be Used: